olivia-em/docblog/src/catn/week1.md

 Ultimately, I didn't like that and that's not how I'd like to approach story telling.
 I think prioritizing interpretation as the method for story generation is much more important to me than simply rearranging pre-planned ideas.
 This was cemented by the Jesper Juul reading/game, from which my big takeaway was that the definition of reality is up to interpretation and the rules/context of the world you're building.
 In that reading, Juul quotes
 Roland Barthes and the sentiment was that details make reality.
+On top of that, my favorite part about <i>Her Story</i> was that no matter what, you're not given all the information (or at least it is really hard to attain), and the information you get is determined by how hard you want to work for it and the key words you think are important.
+These were the ideas I wanted to reflect in my protoype.
-This may be roundabout, but if my favorite part of Tarot is that my interpretation is my own and I can come up with the details I think make sense, then why would I want a story generator which creates the reality and details for you??
+This may be roundabout, but if my favorite part of Tarot is that my interpretation is my own and I can come up with the details that I think make sense, then why would I want a story generator which creates the reality and details for me??
+That's the fun part!
 I would rather have something that encourages idea generation with guiding themes & concepts that I can manipulate myself.

 <br>